Idiopathic pulmonary fibrosis

 Raghu G. Interstitial lung disease.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 92.

 Raghu G, Rochwerg B, Zhang Y, et al. An official ATS/ERS/JRS/ALAT clinical practice guideline: treatment of idiopathic pulmonary fibrosis.
 An update of the 2011 clinical practice guideline.
 Am J Respir Crit Care Med.
 2015 Jul 15;192(2):e3-19.
 PMID: 26177183 www.ncbi.nlm.nih.gov/pubmed/26177183.

 Ryu JH, Selman M, Colby TV, King TE.
 Idiopathic interstitial pneumonias.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 63.

-Reviewed By: Denis Hadjiliadis, MD, Assistant Professor of Medicine, Pulmonary, Allergy and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, Pa.
+Reviewed By: Denis Hadjiliadis, MD, MHS, Assistant Professor of Medicine, Pulmonary, Allergy and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial Team.
-Editorial update: 10/22/2015.